Supa Strikas: Cool Joe

 José "Cool Joe" Garcia is a Brazilian left-wing midfielder who wears the number 7 jersey.
 Known as the "king of crossing" following his excellent crosses, also known for his spins, which helped the team to score many goals.
 He also has a flair for disco music, crediting one record for giving his "groove" during the game.
 Cool Joe also owns a disco club known as Cool Joe's.
 He has five signature spins: "The left spin, the right spin, the backspin, and the topspin" that are unpredictable in the field.
 The fifth spin, the corkscrew, is very different from the rest as it was developed by a table tennis champion, Chill John.
 He is a keen observer.
 He also trusts Twisting Tiger, which is shown when Cool Joe shows Twisting Tiger his secret room of vinyls of different music that he hasn't shown anyone else, and tells Tiger to keep it a secret.
 Cool Joe has a keen preference for the 90s technologies and music, and expresses annoyance when told to pursue more modern technology.
 Though at the end, he is shown to use a mobile phone, he sticks to his older tech in other aspects.

 North Shaw

 Nathan "North" Shaw is an Australian player who is a first-choice defender alongside Blok and Eagle Eye.
 He wears the number 8 jersey.
 His personality is described as a surfer who owns a beach shop and rides 'gnarly' waves.
 North Shaw has deeply tanned skin, and he sports a blonde afro hairstyle and eyebrows.
 His signature move is 'The Slide,' sliding to retrieve the ball from the opposition's feet.
 He is enemies with Liquido of Hydra FC.
-He can be used as Midfielder.